emiliah3647/Pokemon-adventure-project/Ortega-defeat.md

-After you do everything you do for the team star defeat,you go and beat Ortega and kick him and his car.
+After you do everything you do for the team star defeat, you go and beat Ortega and kick him and his car.

-He angry about it but after that,he doesn't seem like a bad kid,hes good at making stuff and enginneering.
+He angry about it but after that,he doesn't seem like a bad kid, he's good at making stuff and enginneering.

 he gives you the fairy badge and you know the drill from there,points given to you,Penny gives you supply's,legendary plays with her for a bit.